 The facilities of this college are provided by the State of Illinois and the Carl Sandburg College District to provide a service to this college community.
 The service includes not only the instructional program, but a public service beyond that normally called instruction.
 The facilities of the college may be used by other groups and organizations for such purposes that will extend and enhance the general welfare of the total community.

 Carl Sandburg College's Galesburg campus is open from 8:00 a.m. to 9:00 p.m.
 Monday through Thursday and 8:00 a.m. to 6:00 p.m.
 Friday, excluding declared holidays.
 During closed periods, all exterior doors are locked to prohibit unauthorized entry.
 Faculty and staff may enter after hours by making prior arrangements with their supervisor and Public Safety.
 Student access to facilities after hours is prohibited unless they have the expressed permission of a college employee and Public Safety has been notified.

 Public Safety utilizes motor and foot patrol as well as portable radio/telephone communications to monitor the premises both inside and out.
 Public Safety also utilizes cameras across campus, and they are monitored 24/7, 365 days a year.

 The College has multiple free parking lots, each with designated handicapped spaces..
-No parking is allowed on the sides of the entry roads, in fire lanes, or on lawn areas.
-Tickets will also be issued for taking up two parking spaces and for parking over the lines taking up two parking spaces.
-Tickets will be issued for violation of these parking rules.
-In addition, each parking lot has parking spaces designated for handicapped parking.
-Unauthorized use of these parking places will result in a $250 fine in accordance with paragraph 11-1301.3 of the Illinois Vehicle Code.
+No parking is allowed on sides of entry roads, in fire lanes, or on the lawn areas.
+A ticket will be issued for taking up two parking spaces or for parking over the lines resulting in two parking spaces being taken.
+Unauthorized use of designated handicapped parking spaces, will result in a ticket with a monetary fine in accordance with Illinois Vehicle Code 625-ILCS-5.